Bridging Worlds: Where Science Meets Spirit

 A full member of the International Energetic Healing Association, Beáta lives in the mountains of Sintra, Portugal.
 She is devoted to inspiring others to live lives that are authentic, free, empowered, and radiantly alive.
 She brings wisdom, courage, fierceness, and love to every space she holds.

-TUITION, SCHOLARSHIPS & PAYMENT PLANS
+TUITION, SCHOLARSHIPS & PAYMENT OPTIONS

 August 2026 – January 2027